mia-platform/documentation/docs/development_suite/set-up-infrastructure/env-var.md

 # Manage your Variables

-Thanks to our Console in the SetUp Infrastructure area it's possibile to manage your Environment Variables
+Thanks to our Console in the SetUp Infrastructure area it's possible to manage your Environment Variables.

 ## How to differentiate your variable from one environment to another